 Absolutely nothing.
 Inactivity on Brilliant does not cost you points or factor into your performance at all.

-The discussion forum is a place for you to interact with other people all over the world, who, like you, enjoy challenging their minds for fun.
+Notes are a way for you to interact with other people all over the world, who, like you, enjoy challenging their minds for fun.
 You should feel free to talk about almost anything.
 You could share news stories, articles, facts, images, and things on the web that you find interesting and think others might too.
-You could also use the discussions forum to ask the community for advice.
-Or you could pose problems in math or science that you have come across that you think are interesting.
+You could also use notes to ask the community for advice.
+Or you could pose problems in math, science, or engineering that you have come across that you think are interesting.
 You really can post about anything.

-You can find the rules and guidelines for the discussion forum here.
+You can find the rules and guidelines for notes here.

-When you subscribe to a discussion post, you receive automated email updates whenever somebody comments on that discussion thread.
+When you subscribe to a note, you receive automated email updates whenever somebody comments on that note.

-When you post a discussion, you are automatically subscribed to that discussion post.
+When you post a note, you are automatically subscribed to that note.

-Anytime you comment on a discussion post, you are also automatically subscribed to replies to your comment.
-Additionally, there is a link near the top of each discussion that can subscribe you to a discussion post even if you have not commented on it.
+Anytime you comment on a note, you are also automatically subscribed to replies to your comment.
+Additionally, there is a link near the top of each note that can subscribe you to a note even if you have not commented on it.

-You can unsubscribe from a discussion by clicking the unsubscribe button on the original post.
+You can unsubscribe from a note by clicking the unsubscribe button on the original post.

 At Brilliant, we want to celebrate your creative abilities.
-Having a featured problem is a great opportunity for you to challenge the Brilliant community, and for you to both start and engage in discussions with a wide group of your Brilliant peers.
+Publishing a note is a great opportunity for you to challenge the Brilliant community, and for you to both start and engage in discussions with a wide group of your Brilliant peers.